 So what are your options?
 This Camco heating hose gets excellent reviews on Amazon.

-- PROVIDES FREEZE PROTECTION: This 25-foot long Camco heated water hose for RV has a self-regulating heating cable that is ideal for water line freeze protection down to -20°F (-28°C).
+- PROVIDES FREEZE PROTECTION: This 25-foot long Camco heated water hose for RVs features thermostat-controlled technology, ideal for water line freeze protection down to -20°F (-28°C).

 - DRINKING WATER SAFE: Enjoy safe drinking water with this heated RV water hose, made with NSF-61 certified drinking water safe hose.